Guide and Application Form

 - You can view a current patient’s records, provided the clinician treating the patient has been informed and has given consent (subject to the exclusions listed in this document).

-- An immediate review of a patients records may not always be possible, but the department will endeavour to make an appointment convenient to all parties as soon as possible.
+- An immediate review of a patient’s record may not always be possible, but the department will endeavour to make an appointment convenient to all parties as soon as possible.

 Access to Child’s Healthcare Records.

-- If the patient is under the age of 16 and the Trust agrees that disclosure would not be detrimental to the physical and/or mental well being of the patient access may be granted to a parent or guardian.
+- If the patient is under the age of 13 and the Trust agrees that disclosure would not be detrimental to the physical and/or mental wellbeing of the patient access may be granted to a parent or guardian.

-- Dependant on age and/or understanding the Child, they may be asked whether they agree to the release of their records.
+- Dependent on age and/or understanding the Child, they may be asked whether they agree to the release of their records.

 Note: The Trust may contact both parents/guardians if a request is made.